daattali/beautiful-jekyll/_posts/2020-02-22-oblivious-sort-and-oblivious-data-structures.md

 The procedure you saw above was an example of Bitonic Sort, an oblivious sorting algorithm.

-It expanded to any network of size 2n for any integer n.
+It expanded to any network of size $2n$ for any integer $n$.
 That does not sound awfully restrictive to you, as you can always pad your data with enough dummies to get it to the nearest greater power of two.
 Graphed below is a Bitonic network designed for exactly eight inputs.

 ![](../_images/bitonicnetwork.png)